 - It's OK to recharge when the battery is partially full.

-- It's OK to leave the charger connected even after the battery is full.
+- It's OK to leave the charger connected after the battery is full.

 "Batteries should be fully discharged before you recharge."